Early Childhood Education, MA

 Field and Clinical Experiences

-Placement in two student teaching sites is planned with consideration of professional standards and each student’s needs and interests.
-These primary and pre-primary placements are open only to students who have successfully completed the appropriate general education, and professional education courses, the required Illinois TAP or substitued the ACT or SAT and early childhood content tests, and other College of Education and admission to student teaching requirements.
+Placement in two student teaching sites is planned with consideration of professional standards and partnership schools and agencies.
+These primary and pre-primary placements are open only to students who have successfully completed the appropriate general education, and professional education courses, the required Illinois TAP or substituted the ACT or SAT and early childhood content tests, and other College of Education and admission to student teaching requirements.
 Placements in sites with diverse student populations are required.
 Students must make formal application two semesters prior to the semester in which they plan to do their student teaching.
 Applicants are expected to be in good physical health and academic standing, and must provide evidence of competency with regard to professional dispositions, including the passage of a criminal background check.
+Students should consult regularly with their advisor about the specific requirements for licensure and student teaching in Illinois.